olimorris/persisted.nvim/README.md

   save_dir = vim.fn.expand(vim.fn.stdpath("data") .. "/sessions/"), -- directory where session files are saved
-  command = "VimLeavePre", -- the autocommand for which the session is saved use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from
+  command = "VimLeavePre", -- the autocommand for which the session is saved use_git_branch = false, -- create session files based on the branch of the git enabled repository branch_separator = "_", -- string used to separate session directory name from branch name autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from